STEADFAST SIX: Redbank Valley Volleyball Team Shining With Group of Six Rotation Players

 “We were kind of nervous during summer league and she came in and I saw her and I was like, ‘Oh, wait, we have a new setter who is really good and who we can connect with,’” Ripple said.
 “She’s handled varsity well.”

-Ripple has a knack of hitting from just behind the 10-foot line.
+Ripple has a knack for hitting from just behind the 10-foot line.

 “I’m getting more confident at that,” Ripple said.
 “I’ve been to a lot of camps and colleges and they’ve taught me how to do a bunch of different things.”